 - How do the possible risks and benefits of this clinical trial compare with the standard treatments for me?
 How do they compare with other clinical trials open to me?

-- What are the possible short-term side effects of both the approved treatments and those being tested in this clinical trial?
+- What are the possible short-term and long-term side effects of both the approved treatments and those being tested in this clinical trial?
 How can they be managed?

 - How will this treatment affect my daily life?
 Will I be able to work, exercise, and perform my usual activities?